MicrosoftDocs/cpp-docs.tr-tr/docs/porting/visual-cpp-change-history-2003-2015.md

     };
     ```

-   Sorunu gidermek için aşağıdaki gibi tanımlayın `A` :
+   Sorunu gidermek için aşağıdaki gibi `A` tanımlayın:

     ```cpp
     #define A int